-The general admissions requirements listed below are expected of all graduate degrees in Speech-Language Pathology.
+The general admissions requirements listed below are expected of all applicants for the Master of Science in Speech-Language Pathology program.

 - Minimum 3.0 GPA*

 - *If a 3.0 undergraduate GPA is not met, other factors may be considered for acceptance into the program, such as extenuating circumstances that resulted in a low GPA in undergraduate study, professional experiences beyond college, or life experiences.
 These will be evaluated through an interview with the student.

 - Three evaluations completed by academic and/or professional references

 - Personal statement responding to the prompt provided in the application

 - Verified through CSDCAS system

 - Completed prerequisite coursework (see below)

 - Classes may only be used to meet one requirement

 - Classes in which you are currently enrolled can be listed.
 These must be completed prior to matriculating into the program.